FarnazZE/bnbl-brainlife-sc-based-predictors/README.md

 ## Output

-The output is a network file containing all the properties from the conmat.
+The output is a HTML report with figures in PDF and PNG.

 ### Dependencies